eco4cast/unconf2023GroundBeetles/tutorials/ESA2024/NEON_forecast_challenge_beetle_tutorial_ESA2024.md

 The climate data we’re using in this example were generated by the CMCC_CM2_VHR4 climate model.

+Other predictor variables beyond climate data are appropriate for forecasting.
+Just remember that the driver data for forecasting are an out-of-sample observation (also forecasted) such that it can be used to generate a prediction of beetle richness and abundance.

 ``` r
 # Get climate data